 What is remarketing?

-Remarketing (often used interchangeably with “retargeting”) is a method for connecting your product or service with people who have already visited your site or mobile app.
+Remarketing is a method of re-engaging with potential or existing customers by connecting your product or service with people who have already visited your site or mobile app.

-Remarketing can be done using many platforms, from Google Ads and Microsoft Advertising to Facebook, Instagram, and LinkedIn.
+Remarketing can be done using search ad platforms like Google Ads and Microsoft Advertising as well as social media platforms like Facebook, Instagram, and LinkedIn.
 Google and Microsoft also offer remarketing lists for search ads, or RLSAs.
+(We’ll dig more into the types below.)

 These vary from traditional remarketing, since they require users to be actively searching Google with the campaign keywords you’re bidding on.

-Recently, big-name tech brands have made some changes affecting user privacy — and remarketing and retargeting as a result.
+In the last few years, big-name tech brands have made some changes affecting user privacy, and remarketing and retargeting ads as a result.

-The good news: There are things advertisers can do to mitigate these changes.
+The good news: There are things online advertising pros can do to mitigate whatever changes may be on the horizon.

-Still, remarketing can be a highly effective tool for multiple industries and verticals — not just e-commerce.
+Still, a remarketing strategy can be a highly effective tool for multiple industries and verticals — not just ecommerce.

 As Mailchimp explains, your audience often needs to feel like they know you first.
 With that in mind, here are just a few ways remarketing can benefit your business.